Zedonboy/Formchain/README.md

 7. **Ease of Use:** Setting up a form with Formschain is straightforward.
 Developers simply need to set their form's action attribute to a Formschain endpoint.
 This minimal setup makes it accessible for those with limited technical expertise.

-Overall, Formspchain is designed to make form handling and data collection simple and efficient, especially for static websites that require a quick and effective solution without the complexity of server-side development
+Overall, Formschain is designed to make form handling and data collection simple and efficient, especially for static websites that require a quick and effective solution without the complexity of server-side development

 Welcome to your new formchain project and to the internet computer development community.
 By default, creating a new project adds this README and some template files to your project directory.
 You can edit these template files to customize your project and to include your own code to speed up the development cycle.